jejacks0n/teaspoon/README.md

 **default:** `"{spec/javascripts,app/assets}/**/*_spec.{js,js.coffee,coffee}"`

-**Note:** set to nil if you want to load your spec files using a manifest from within the spec helper file.
+**Note:** set this to nil if you want to use your spec helper as a manifest.

 #### `helper`

-Each suite can load a different spec helper, which can in turn require additional files.
-Since this file is served via the asset pipeline, you can use the require directive and include whatever else seems useful to you.
-This file is loaded before your specs are loaded -- so could potentially also include all of your specs (if you set the matcher to nil).
+Each suite can load a different spec helper, which can in turn require additional files since this file is also served via the asset pipeline.
+This file is loaded before your specs are loaded -- so could potentially include all of your specs (if you set the matcher to nil).

 **default:** `"spec_helper"`

 #### `javascripts`

 These are the core Teabag javascripts.
-Spec files should not go here -- but if you want to add additional support for jasmine matchers, switch to mocha, include expectation libraries etc., this is the right place to do it.
+Spec files should not go here -- but if you want to add additional support for jasmine matchers, switch to mocha, include expectation libraries etc., this is a good place to do that.

-To use mocha, you should switch this to: `"teabag-mocha"`
+To use mocha switch this to: `"teabag-mocha"`

 To use the coffeescript source files: `"teabag/jasmine"` or `"teabag/mocha"`

 **default:** `["teabag-jasmine"]`

 **Note:** It's strongly encouraged to only include the base files in the `javascripts` directive.
-You can require whatever libraries you need in your spec helper, which makes it easier to maintain because you won't have to restart the server.
+You can require any other libraries you need in your spec helper, which makes it easier to maintain because you don't have to restart the server.

 #### `stylesheets`